Mount Jackson (Antarctica)

 Mount Jackson (Mount Andrew Jackson and Mount Ernest Gruening) is a mountain that dominates the upland of the southern part of the Antarctic Peninsula.
-It is located in Palmer Land, within the Antarctic claims of Argentina, Chile and the United Kingdom.
+It is located in Palmer Land, part of the British Antarctic Territory (with unrecognised claims by Chile and Argentina).

 With an elevation of 3184 m, Mount Jackson was once thought to be the highest mountain in the Antarctic Peninsula and the British Antarctic Territory, before the true height of Mount Hope (Eternity Range) was measured.

 Discovered by members of the United States Antarctic Service, 1939–41, it was named for Andrew Jackson, the seventh President of the United States.
 The first ascent of Mount Jackson was made by a team led by John Crabbe Cunningham of the British Antarctic Survey (BAS) in 1964.
 Mount Jackson's geology was studied in 1972 as part of the Palmer Island investigations by a team of geologists.

+Topography

 Mount Jackson and the Welch Mountains demarcate the central Black Coast, which is dissected by many inlets and is bounded on the west by Dyer Plateau of central Palmer Land.
 The two mountains rise above the ice shelf with reliefs of about 1200–1500 m towards the east.
 They are interconnected by icefall zones forming a plateau with steep snow slopes.
 Mount Jackson rises from its southeast flanks, displaying a steeple summit, whilst the north flank is occupied by a vast cirque.
 Supraglacial moraines on the mountain's east side measure between 1–5 km in length and display boulders at their distal ends.

 History

 The first topographic mapping of Mount Jackson was carried out in November 1940 by a sledge party of the United States Antarctic Service (USAS).
 The ground survey was facilitated by aerial photographs and aerial observations.

 The height was estimated at 4200 m, and the mountain was named Mount Ernest Gruening after the Governor of the Alaska Territory at that time, Ernest Gruening.

 USAS later renamed it Mount Jackson for the seventh President of the United States.

 President Jackson signed the bill into law authorizing the United States Exploring Expedition of 1838–42.
 The expedition, led by Lt.
 Charles Wilkes, included exploration and surveying of the Pacific Ocean and surrounding lands, including Antarctica.

-In November 1947, a Falkland Islands Dependencies Survey (FIDS) ground party based at Stonington Island observed Mount Jackson and estimated its height at 3050 m, considerably lower and more accurate than the first estimate in 1940.
+In November 1947, a Falkland Islands Dependencies Survey ground party based at Stonington Island observed Mount Jackson and estimated its height at 3050 m, considerably lower and more accurate than the first estimate in 1940.

-After the Falkland Islands Dependencies Survey was renamed British Antarctic Survey in 1962, a series of depots were developed, including one at Mount Jackson.
+After the Falkland Islands Dependencies Survey was renamed the British Antarctic Survey in 1962, a series of depots were developed, including one at Mount Jackson.
 BAS members were successful in making many first ascents of the mountains of the Antarctic Peninsula, and John Cunningham, who served at the BAS base at Adelaide Island, was the first to climb Mount Jackson.
 Traveling by dog sled for 400 mi, his team reached the summit on 23 November 1964.

 A precise height of the summit was determined by a BAS survey party who ascended the peak during the austral summer of 1996–97.